Zpeaxirious/Quantum-LIVE/README.md

 # Quantum LIVE: Live Your Best Reality

 ## Game Concept
-Quantum LIVE is an interactive, choose-your-own-adventure style game that invites you to engage with your surroundings like never before.
+Quantum LIVE is an interactive, bean type game that invites you to engage with your surroundings like never before.
 With a vast world at your fingertips, the possibilities are endless!

 ## Key Features
 Real-world gameplay : Explore your environment and interact with it in creative ways.